awslabs/aws-well-architected-labs/Security/200 - Automated Deployment of Detective Controls/README.md

-# Level 100: Basic Identity & Access Management User and Group
+# Level 200: Automated Deployment of Detective Controls

 ## Introduction
-This hands-on lab will guide you through the introductory steps to configure AWS Identity and Access Management (IAM) and AWS accounts.
+This hands-on lab will guide you through how to use AWS CloudFormation to automatically configure detective controls including AWS CloudTrail.
-You will use the AWS Management Console and AWS CloudFormation to guide you through how to automate the configuration of a new AWS account with IAM best practices.
+You will use the AWS Management Console and AWS CloudFormation to guide you through how to automate the configuration of AWS CloudTrail.
 The skills you learn will help you secure your workloads in alignment with the [AWS Well-Architected Framework](https://aws.amazon.com/architecture/well-architected/).

 ## Goals:
-* Protecting AWS credentials
-* Fine-grained authorization
+* Implement detective controls

 ## Prerequisites:
 * An [AWS account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) that you are able to use for testing, that is not used for production or other purposes.